 - Postgraduate taught students: Vacation periods are in line with the University calendar except during summer vacation, as Masters students must study full-time to complete their dissertation

 - Postgraduate research students: Vacation periods do not fall in line with the University calendar and students must seek permission from their School at all times when they wish to take a vacation

 If you want to undergo a work placement as part of your course, it is very important that you tell the International Student Support team by emailing firstname.lastname@example.org.
 We will be able to tell you if you are allowed to do the work placement, and if there are any immigration implications.
 Your work placement must not take up more than 50% of your course.

-Students who have applied in advance for, or were granted immigration permission on arrival as short-term students are not permitted to do any paid or unpaid work, and are not permitted to do work placements as part of their course.
+Students who have applied in advance for, or were granted immigration permission on arrival as short-term students or visitors are not permitted to do any paid or unpaid work, and are not permitted to do work placements as part of their course.

 You will not be guaranteed to find a job when you are studying at Queen's and you must make sure that you will have enough money to support yourself without a job before you come to Queen's.
-However, finding a job can be a worthwhile experience and will help you to meet people, practise English and get to know more about the culture of Belfast.
+However, finding a job can be a worthwhile experience and will help you to meet people, practice English and get to know more about the culture of Belfast.